Immunohistochemistry - tissues

 HPA RNA-seq data

-In total, 1206 cell lines, 40 human tissues and 18 blood cell types as well as total peripheral blood mononuclear cells (PBMC) have been analyzed by RNA-seq to estimate the transcript abundance of each protein-coding gene.
+In total, 1206 cell lines, 40 human tissues and 18 immune cell types as well as total peripheral blood mononuclear cells (PBMC) have been analyzed by RNA-seq to estimate the transcript abundance of each protein-coding gene.
 Additionally, 19 mouse tissue samples and 32 pig tissue samples collected from the brain and retina of the animals were sampled and analyzed by RNA-seq.

 For normal tissue and blood samples, specimens were collected with consent from patients and all samples were anonymized in accordance with approval from the local ethics committee (ref #2011/473 and ref #2015/1552-32) and Swedish rules and legislation.
 All tissues were collected from the Uppsala Biobank and RNA samples were extracted from frozen tissue sections.
 Blood samples were enriched for PBMC and granulocytes, labeled with antibodies and separated into subpopulation by flow sorting.
 For cell lines, early-split samples were used as duplicates and total RNA was extracted using Qiagen RNeasy mini kit.
 Information regarding cellular origin and the source of each cell line is listed here.